zbalkan/zbalkan.github.io/_posts/2024-06-19-crowdsec-wazuh-integration.md

 ## Scenario

 Here, I created an integration scenario.
-Your organization is making use of Apache as load balancers and using ModSecurity as the WAF solution.
-Your organization likes open source stack and uses Wazuh as SIEM.
+Your organisation is making use of Apache as load balancers and using ModSecurity as the WAF solution.
+Your organisation likes open source stack and uses Wazuh as SIEM.
 Your team has already set up Wazuh agent on the servers, started to collect logs.
 In order for Wazuh to trigger rules, you need a level of verbosity.
 Since this is a load balancer cluster, both the Apache and ModSecurity logs are bombarded.
 Wazuh has a buffer to keep 1000 message by default.
 Your team then updates the buffer capacity to 10.000 but the buffer still gets flooded.
 The leaky bucket algorithm tries to save memory and protect your server's integrity.
 So, you are losing logs which may or may not be valuable.
 At the same time, Wazuh server is also bombarded by this noise wih the hope that the logs managed to arrive at the log collector would be the ones that matter.
 The SIEM is supposed to be your [common operational picture (COP)](https://en.wikipedia.org/wiki/Common_operational_picture), but your loss of valuable data in random noise, prevents you to evaluate the situation accurately.

 Since you saw that this is not the most optimal way to solve this, you decided to handle alerting at the source.
 You decided to add another layer between your WAF and SIEM.
 Here comes your CrowdSec agent in place.
 You started your evaluation by recreating your system.